Exceptional Needs Payments are paid under the Supplementary Welfare

 - In full-time education

 - Involved in a trade dispute or on strike.
-However, a dependent adult or dependent child of a person on strike can apply.
+However, you may apply for an

 How to apply

-To apply for either an Exceptional or Urgent Needs Payment payment you will need:
+To apply for an Exceptional Needs Payment payment you will need:

 - Evidence of any income or social welfare assistance you are getting